robsontenorio/marina/swarm/README.md

 ## Configure the proxy hosts

-> [!WARNING]
+**CHECKLIST**

-> - Make sure you already have pointed the domains to the VPS.
+- Make sure you already have pointed the domains to the VPS.
-> - There is no need to configure the SSL certificate on proxy hosts, Cloudflare will do it for you.
+- There is no need to configure the SSL certificate on proxy hosts, Cloudflare will do it for you.
-> - Use the "service name" and  "port" to configure the proxy hosts.
+- Use the "service name" and  "port" to configure the proxy hosts.
-> - The internal services communication is through `http` not `https`.
+- The internal services communication is through `http` not `https`.

 **LOGIN ON PROXY MANAGER PANEL**